‘Ghost Recon: Wildlands’ Beta Servers Go Down For Maintenance During First Day

 The open beta for Ubisoft’s Ghost Recon: Wildlands has seen something of a turbulent start in its first day.
 Whilst trying to access the open beta, players are coming up against a whole host of errors, hindering both solo and co-op play.
 Subsequently, publisher Ubisoft has taken the game offline twice for maintenance in less than 24 hours since going live.

-According to VG247, many players are heading onto the Ghost Recon: Wildlands open beta, only to be presented with an error message reading “ribera-1000b”.
+According to VG247, many players are heading onto the Ghost Recon: Wildlands open beta, only to be presented with an error message reading “ribera-1000b.”
 The error message doesn’t just halt players from heading online either, it makes the game unplayable for even solo play using AI co-op.
 As a result, in the less than 24 hours since the open beta went live, Ubisoft has taken servers offline twice for maintenance, on PlayStation 4, PC and Xbox One, making no platform immune to the issue.

 My experience with the Ghost Recon: Wildlands beta so far: pic.twitter.com/CDlGOndrVW